Voting

 Last day for voters to register to vote through the State Board of Elections’ website.

-Last Day to Mail Vote by Mail Ballots for the General Primary Election
+Last Day to Mail Vote by Mail Ballots for the General Election

 Last day for the election authority to receive, by mail, an application for a vote by mail ballot and mail that ballot to the voter.
 (Note: 1.
 An earlier deadline is applicable to UOCAVA voters; 2.
 In-person applications are still accepted until March 16, 2026)